Place of Birth: , Castries, St. lucia

 Msgr.
 Hon.
 Dr. PATRICK A.B.
 ANTHONY, SLC

 Patrick A. B. Anthony, director of the Archbishop Kelvin Felix Archdiocesan Pastoral Centre, St. Lucia, (AKFAPC, formerly the Archdiocesan Pastoral Centre) holds a Masters degree in theology from the Catholic Theological Union in Chicago and a doctorate in Literatures in English from the University of the West Indies, St. Augustine.
 His doctoral thesis was on symbols, myths and rituals in the plays of Saint Lucia’s Nobel Laureate Derek Walcott.
+Monsignor Patrick Paba Anthony was called as National Hero.
+Over 40 years he worked very hard to protect the heritage of Saint Lucia’s heritage.
+He was one of the members of the folk research center (FRC) which has been established in the year 1973.FRC gathered some video and audio materials to educate the public.
+More about this Folk research center tragic moment was expressed by him in the conference.
 Theologian, cultural activist and communications specialist, Msgr.
 Anthony is the founding director of the Folk Research Centre, St. Lucia which he established in 1973 with a group of students and teachers to promote research and documentation of St. Lucian culture.
 His ongoing involvement and commitment to culture has led him to establish such culturally related institutions as the Jubilee Trust Fund for assistance to young artists, cultural activists and researchers in 1997 and the George Odlum Grant for Creative Artists in 2003.

 He is also the founder of the St. Lucy’s Home (St. Lucia) for the rehabilitation of street people; a founding member of the Conference on Catholic Theology in the Caribbean Today; an editor of Theology in the Caribbean Today (proceedings of that annual conference) as well as a founding member of the Association of Diocesan Clergy of the Province of Castries.
 Since 1980 he has been the editor of the Catholic Chronicle (the monthly newspaper of the Catholic Church in St. Lucia) and was from 2003, a member of the Eastern Caribbean Press Council (ECPC).